DataDog/the-monitor/nginx/how_to_monitor_nginx_with_datadog.md

 Datadog allows you to build graphs and alerts around individual hosts, services, processes, metrics—or virtually any combination thereof.
 For instance, you can monitor all of your NGINX hosts, or all hosts in a certain availability zone, or you can monitor a single key metric being reported by all hosts with a certain tag.
 This post will show you how to:

--   Monitor NGINX performance metrics on Datadog dashboard](https://www.datadoghq.com/dashboards/nginx-dashboard/)s, alongside all your other systems
+-   Monitor NGINX performance metrics on [Datadog dashboard](https://www.datadoghq.com/dashboards/nginx-dashboard/)s, alongside all your other systems
 -   Send NGINX logs to Datadog for monitoring and analysis
 -   Set up alerts to automatically notify you of unexpected changes